go-zing/gozz-doc/docs/guide/getting-started.md

 #### Boolean Option

-Sometimes, plugin would check whether a key exists in options to raise a flag.
+Sometimes, plugin would check whether a key exists in options.
 These were called `Boolean Option`.

 If a `Boolean Option` key's value is not empty.
 In additionally,